Jordan-Lie inner ideals of finite dimensional associative algebras: Introduction

 Let $B$ be an inner ideal of $L=A^{(k)}$ ($k\ge0$).
 Then $B$ is said to be \emph{regular} (with respect to $A$) if $B$ is Jordan-Lie (i.e. $B^{2}=0$) and $BAB\subseteq B$ (see also Proposition \ref{prop:Bav=000026Row 4.9} for an alternative description in terms of the orthogonal pairs of one-sided ideals of $A$). \begin{cor} Let $A$ be a finite dimensional associative algebra and let $L=A^{(k)}$ ($k\ge0$).
 Let $B$ be a Jordan-Lie inner ideal of $L$.
 Suppose $p\neq2,3$ and $B$ is bar-minimal.
 Then $B$ is regular. \end{cor}

 It follows that all bar-minimal inner ideals are regular.
 It was also proved in \cite[4.11]{Bav=000026Lop} that all maximal abelian inner ideals of simple rings are regular.
-The regularity conditions $B^{2}=0$ and $BAB\subseteq B$ imply the original one ($[B,[B,L]]\subseteq B$) and are much easier to check, so it is an interesting question to describe the class of all finite dimensional algebras $A$ such that all Jordan-Lie inner ideals of $A^{(k)}$ are regular.
-We believe that most algebras $A$ are in this class.
-However, exceptions do exists, as Example \ref{nr} shows.
+Note that any subspace $B$ of $A$ satisfying the regularity conditions $B^{2}=0$ and $BAB\subseteq B$ is an inner ideal, i.e. $[B,[B,A]]\subseteq B$ holds.
+The first two conditions are much easier to check, so it is important to know when all Jordan-Lie inner ideals of $A^{(k)}$ are regular.
+We believe that this holds for most finite dimensional algebras $A$.
+However, exceptions do exists, as Examples \ref{nr-1} and \ref{nr} show.